Uganthan-V/groz/README.md

   - Offline data persistence for reliability

 - **🖥️ Cross-Platform Support**
-  Runs smoothly on Android, iOS, Web, Windows, Linux, and macOS.
+  Runs smoothly on Android and Web.

 - **🎨 Modern UI**
   Clean, gradient-based design with custom navigation and Material components.